knope-dev/knope/docs/src/config/step/SelectGitHubIssue.md

 # SelectGitHubIssue Step

 Search for GitHub issues by status and display the list of them in the terminal.
-User is allowed to select one issue which will then change the workflow's state to
-[IssueSelected].
+Selecting an issue allows for other steps to use the issue's information (e.g., [`SwitchBranches`]).

 ## Errors

 This step will fail if any of the following are true:

-1. The workflow is already in [IssueSelected] state before it executes.
-2. knope cannot communicate with GitHub.
+1. knope cannot communicate with GitHub.
-3. There is no [GitHub config] set.
+2. There is no [GitHub config] set.
-4. User does not select an issue.
+3. User does not select an issue.

 ## Example